If you’re already registered, log in now with the email with which you registered.

-This session will focus on three cost drivers in health care, including the rising costs and complexity in the management of specialty drugs, the challenges of administering laboratory benefits specific to genetic testing and personalized (or precision) medicine, and the rising costs related to emergency department utilization.
+This session will focus on two cost drivers in health care, including the rising costs and complexity in the management of specialty drugs, and the challenges of administering laboratory benefits specific to genetic testing and personalized (or precision) medicine.
 Attendees will learn about new solutions to bend these trends while decreasing the complexity of administering benefits in these categories.

 Onboarding members to their medicines in a way that is personalized, convenient and affordable should be a priority for every health insurance provider.
 Join this session to learn how one organization is assisting members in starting their prescriptions with certainty, and delivering care that assures members they’ll be on the best possible clinical path throughout the duration of their therapy.

 The CMS Interoperability and Patient Access Final Rule created challenges that health insurance providers have struggled to efficiently operationalize, with more to be done after the July 1, 2021 deadline.
 This session will outline the three key phases that payers need to establish an effective interoperability infrastructure, both as purveyors and as consumers of data.
 The session will incorporate market research and proven cross-industry best practices.